 Adopting a Purebred Puppy

-Quite frankly, it is nearly impossible to find purebred puppies in shelters whom are up for adoption.
+Quite frankly, it is nearly impossible to find purebred puppies in shelters who are up for adoption.

 However, sometimes you can find different dog breeds in a shelter, it just takes time to find puppies of the specific breed that you want.

-If you are able to find a puppy with the breed you are looking for in a shelter or rescue, there are still potential risks and benefits.
+If you can find a puppy with the breed you are looking for in a shelter or rescue, there are still potential risks and benefits.

-When you adopt a purebred puppy, you it will be hard to trace back to the puppies parents, leaving you without any information presented as to the genetic makeup of your puppy.
+When you adopt a purebred puppy, it will be hard to trace back to the puppy’s parents, leaving you without any information presented as to the genetic makeup of your puppy.